Hurricane and storm surge warnings issued for parts of SC, NC as Florence nears

 How close the potentially devastating storm gets to Charleston will mean the difference between a hurricane and a gale in terms of how strong the winds get, how much rain falls and how far the storm surge rises.

-A hurricane and storm surge warning was issued late Tuesday for an area from the Santee River near McClellanville, to Duck, North Carolina just south of the Virginia border.
+A hurricane and storm surge warning was issued late Tuesday for an area from the Santee River near McClellanville, to Duck, N.C., just south of the Virginia border.
 Warning means those conditions can be expected within 36 hours.

 Speaking from the Oval Office on Tuesday afternoon, President Donald Trump said the Carolinas and Virginia have not seen a storm as powerful as Florence in "25, 30 years, maybe ever.
 It's tremendously big and tremendously wet."

-"We're as ready as anyone has ever been," the president said.
+"We're as ready as anyone has ever been," Trump said.
 "Things can change but we doubt they will at this pretty late stage.
 We doubt they're going to be very, very far off course."

 Forecasters continued to expect landfall along the North Carolina coast, despite some computer model runs that suggested the storm could turn toward South Carolina.
 What happens after that is still up in the air.